 Start planning your summer road trip through the Mitten State.
 Guest blogger Shannon Saksewski from The Awesome Mitten share places to explore along Michigan's Sunrise Side.

-Memorial Day marks the unofficial beginning of summer in Michigan.
-Swimming pools open, barbecues become commonplace, and the weather errs more toward warm than cold.
 Summer weekends are built for road trips, and there’s plenty to explore in the Mitten.
 If you’re ready to grab some car snacks, pop in a mix tape (or, well, the modern-day equivalent), here are a few ideas for exploring Michigan’s Sunrise Side, from south to north:

 If you haven’t been to Detroit in a while, you should consider making a visit.
 The city is experiencing a rebirth.
 While it’s one thing to read about urban renewal, experiencing changes first-hand is impactful both personally and regionally.
 When you’re in town, make sure to check out Detroit’s thriving restaurant and bar scenes, incredible opportunities to experience live music and the visual arts, and a season packed with festivals.

 A college town with a lot to offer both residents and guests, Ypsilanti is one of Southeastern Michigan’s hidden gems.
 Only 35 miles west of Detroit, and ten miles east of Ann Arbor, Ypsilanti’s roots are both academic-- it is home to Eastern Michigan University-- and working class.
 These influences form the foundation of a welcoming, entrepreneurial, diverse town.
 While in town, spend some time at the local museums, grab a mind-blowing meal at Beezy’s or Bona Sera, a beer at the ABC Microbrewery (formerly the Corner Brewery), or a coffee at the Ugly Mug.
 Not keen on these suggestions?
 There are plenty more to explore!